dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 ### What did the schema inference engine do?

-As you can above the `dlt's` inference engine generates the structure of the data based on the source and provided hints .
-It normalizes the data, creates tables and columns and infers data types.
+As you can see above the `dlt's` inference engine generates the structure of the data based on the source and provided hints.
+It normalizes the data, creates tables and columns, and infers data types.

 For more information, you can refer to the **[Schema](https://dlthub.com/docs/general-usage/schema)** and **[Adjust a Schema](https://dlthub.com/docs/walkthroughs/adjust-a-schema)** sections in the documentation.